 - For purchases above £135 without a valid VAT ID, Gelato will need to report and pay import VAT through the customs processes on behalf of the customer.

-I am a company based in UK selling to the UK
+I am a company based in the UK selling to the UK

 Where can I get more information about Brexit?